The author is an online writer and novelist who loves sharing advice with readers.

 Dystopian Clichés Plaguing Your Story?

-Dystopian plots are very popular at this time and are applied to a lot of ways, be it on novels, short stories or films.
+Dystopian plots are very popular these days, whether in novels, short stories, or films.
 Who wouldn’t get at least a bit interested in a glimpse of the human race striving in a terrible world?
 On the other hand, writing dystopian stories enables authors to immerse themselves in unlimited plot possibilities and let their imagination loose based on what-ifs.
-It allows them to formulate their own world— a world that will eventually clash and test the spirit of their characters.
+It allows them to formulate their own world—a world that will eventually clash and test the spirit of their characters.
 However, despite this freedom, a lot of dystopian plots that arise today seem to conform to a tedious pattern.
-The readers might even turn out confused on which is which after reading a lot of these said stories.
+The readers might even turn out confused about which is which after reading a lot of these said stories.
 Falling into plot clichés is never good for your writing.
-Readers often are drawn into fresher ideas, not severely rehashed ones.
+Readers often are drawn to fresher ideas, not severely rehashed ones.

-Coming up with a very original plot in this genre is now hard to achieve.
+Coming up with an original plot in this genre is increasingly hard to achieve.
 However, you could still accept the difficult challenge of turning away from the usual devices and avoid these dystopian plot clichés:

 1. Oppressive Government

-I already couldn’t count how many dystopian stories I’ve found that has some kind of a prologue about the setting being a post-apocalyptic society.
-All of those fictional worlds always have its roots related to some apocalypse survivors rebuilding their civilization with their fear turning it into a totalitarian abyss.
+I already couldn’t count how many dystopian stories I’ve found that have some kind of a prologue about the setting being a post-apocalyptic society.
+All of those fictional worlds always have their roots related to some apocalypse survivors rebuilding their civilization with their fear of turning it into a totalitarian abyss.

 For all the unexplored possibilities, there are a lot of other ways the world could go rotten and not because of something this clichéd.